-To download local dependencies listed in package.json, you need to run the npm installation.
+To download the local dependencies listed in package.json, you need to run the npm installation.
 You will then need to install ruby and bundles using the gem install bundle.
-You can setup ruby dependencies such as Jekyll by running a bundle install.
+You can set up ruby dependencies such as Jekyll by running a bundle install.
 This can also be done for setting up various ruby plugins.
 Once done, it will be possible to run commands from the command line.

 Benefits of using Bootstrap CDN

 There are numerous benefits of using Bootstrap CDN compared to direct hosting on local servers.

 Reduced cost of bandwidth

 Bootstrap CDN is already used by more than 8 million websites globally.
 This improves the chances of having Bootstrap files cached in local browsers, therefore using reduced bandwidth to access these files.